Skip to content

 b.
 A Short History of Enterprise Software.

-Looking back, enterprise software as defined above started simple: record transactions, track shipments, manage orders.
+Looking back, enterprise software started simple: record transactions, track shipments, manage orders.
 This is how it was in the 1970s.
 By the 1990s, vendors began adding fancy dashboards and reports.
 Now, enterprise software vendors continue to add features, going way beyond their core capability as a system of record.
 For instance, vendors continue to add more features such as AI, advanced analytics, decision tools – you name it.
+In many cases, this has resulted in “features bloat“, far from its core mission of transaction processing.

 c.
 The Limits of Enterprise Software: Great for Transactional Processing, Poor for Analytics and Decision Support.

-3. Enterprise Software Reality Check: 6 Categories Failing to Deliver Agility for Today’s Executives.
+3. Enterprise Software Reality Check: 6 System Types Failing to Deliver Agility for Today’s Executives.

 a.
 Execution Systems: Not Designed for Cross-functional, Executive Decision-Making.

-These types of enterprise systems possess rich transactional data, but are in functional silos.
+First, these types of enterprise systems possess rich transactional data, but are in functional silos.
 Software vendors did not design these systems for executive, cross-functional decision-making.
 For instance, Transportation Management Systems (TMS) track shipments but can’t predict disruptions.
 Then there are Warehouse Management Systems (WMS) that optimize space but can’t dynamically adjust to sudden demand shifts.
-At the same time, select data from these systems are needed for corporate analysis.
+At the same time, select data from these systems are needed for strategic analysis, decision-making and to avoid unintended consequences.

 b.
 Visibility and Tracking Solutions: Identifies Problems, Not Solutions.